at-aaims/HPG-MxP/README.md

 ## Installation ##

 See the file `INSTALL` in this directory.
+Please note that only CMake builds are currently supported.

 ## Valid Runs ##